casperhsia/dataScience_hw/hw01/README.md

 	Rscript hw1_104753001_CCHsia.R -query max -files ../Data/test.5.csv ../Data/test.6.csv -out ../Results/output.csv

 ##Data
 The testing data is in this folder.
-According to the -files argument.
+According to -files argument.

+##Results
+There is an example of output in the folder.
+Accordding to -out argument.